 - This morning we head to an otherwise unremarkable stretch of track that leads through pine forest near the Baltic coast but is well-known to Swedish lepidopterists as 'The Butterfly Road', where we can find a fantastic selection of rare butterfly species.

-- After a busy morning and early afternoon appreciating what this coastal area has to offer, we head inland, driving directly west for a couple of hours to our base for the remainder of the trip: the small town of Salbohed in Svartådalen (the Black River Valley).
+- After a busy morning and early afternoon appreciating what this coastal area has to offer, we head inland, driving directly west for a couple of hours to our base for the remainder of the trip, just outside the village of Sätra Brunn.
 We pass some good butterfly habitats en route: we may look for our first purple-edged coppers in a series of small meadows surrounded by forest.

 - Summer is the best time of year to see Baltic grayling, scarce fritillary, friggas fritillary and many more.
 Over the next few days you visit a handful of central Sweden’s richest butterfly-sites, without any long drives, included are Färna ekopark and the butterfly reserve, Munkhyttan.